sanchitchip/BR_AI/README.md

 * `max_sigma` This parameter controls the maximum standard deviation for Gaussian Kernel used to compute Hessian matrix. **Keep this high to detect larger locations**.
 * `min_sigma` This parameter controls the minimum standard deviation for Gaussian Kernel used to compute Hessian matrix. **Keep this low to detect smaller locations**.

 Other parameters to alter the defintion and detection process would be changing the 0.98-Quantile to a different value, as well as the comparison area it is applied to.
 The default is set to a 20 * 20 pixel box.
 Both parameters are included in the `temperature_threshold()` function of the *lst.py* file.
 For (visual) examples on the detection workflow, see `Heat_island_detection.ipynb` in the examples folder.
+In the same folder, the `Heat_Islands_Berlin.ipynb` notebook gives a demonstration on how to change the area of interest.

 ## Demo